socketstream/socketstream/doc/guide/en/request_middleware.md

 # Request Middleware

-One of the most powerful and exiting features introduced in SocketStream 0.3 is Request Middleware.
-This has the power to inspect, transform, redirect or drop incoming requests over the websocket, HTTP API, or console.
+Request Middleware allows you to inspect, transform, redirect or drop incoming requests over the websocket, HTTP API, or REPL (using ss-console).

 If you've used Connect HTTP middleware before the concept and API will be instantly familiar.
 Essentially incoming requests can be processed through a chain of middleware BEFORE they arrive at their final destination - typically the RPC command you are requesting.